Schedule Quality Assurance Reviews

 - Changes to the Critical/Near-Critical Paths

 - Changed Activity Coding

 - Identify Comments Entered into the Schedule Log Field

 - Changed Scope Activities Added to the Schedule

-For each of the aforementioned analyses, Long International will prepare a narrative report along with tables and exhibits detailing the information analyzed for each review.
+For each of the aforementioned analyses, Long International will prepare a narrative report along with tables and exhibits detailing the information analyzed for each construction schedule review.
 In addition, we will export the schedule data into an Excel spreadsheet for the client’s review.
 If requested, we will also meet with the client’s project management and project controls personnel to review the results of the analyses.

 Schedule Delay Analysis Experts